jeffreyguo/SS-Behat-quicksetup/README.md

 ### behat.yml

-Create a `mymodule/tests/behat/behat.yml` file, and add the template below.
+Create a `behat.yml` file in the project root, and add the template below.

 TODO: Move to auto-loaded configuration